hnakae/go-club/_posts/theory5.md

 ## Fundamental Theory Number 5

 On what basis do we determine whether a stone is scrap or not?
-How do we know if a stone is valuable and must be saved, or if a stone should be thrown away?
-This question may sound absurdly simple to the point that it may sound like an insult to your intelligence, but I promise that knowing with certainty whether a stone can be sacrificed or not, is a more difficult task than it may seem.
+How do we know if a stone is valuable and must be saved, or if a stone should be thrown away and sacrificed?
+This question may sound absurdly simple to the point that it may sound like an insult to your intelligence, but I promise that knowing with certainty whether a stone can be sacrificed or not, is more rare than it may seem.
 There are many dan level players who would not be able to give you a concrete response.
 And, in the middle of a chaotic game with time pressure, this lack of clarity leads these dan players to make the mistake of saving stones which should not have been saved.

 Before I reveal to you the answer, please take this moment to come up with two conditions that would categorize a stone as scrap.

 Now, let's take a look at what a scrap stone is.

 1 Stones that are stuck to alive stones.

 2 Stones that were played as kikashi.

 (kikashi are forcing moves)